nationalarchives/engineering-handbook/docs/ways-of-working/documentation.md

     1. [LucidChart](https://www.lucidchart.com/) SHOULD be used for more complex diagrams
     1. [draw.io](http://draw.io/) COULD be used for more complex diagrams if access to LucidChart is limited
 1. **Applications**
-    1. Each application MUST have a [`README.md`](version-control.md#readme) that briefly explains the application
+    1. Each application MUST have a [`README.md`](version-control.md#readme) that briefly explains the application and how to get started

-Please talk to a memeber of the [TAG](../organisation/technical-architects-group.md) if you are unsure how to access or update the project documentation or diagrams.
+    1. Each application SHOULD have a MKDocs-compatible `docs` directory with more detailed developer documentation